 More about voting by Australian ballot

-Australian ballot articles at the annual meeting are always voted on Town Meeting Day (the second Tuesday in March), even if the annual meeting itself has been moved to an earlier day.
+Australian ballot articles at the annual meeting are always voted on Town Meeting Day (the first Tuesday in March), even if the annual meeting itself has been moved to an earlier day.

 Is discussion of an article decided by Australian ballot allowed during the meeting?